internetarchive/hind/README.md

 ## Problems?
 - If the main `podman run` is not completing, check your `podman` version to see how recent it is.
 The `nomad` binary inside the setup container can segfault due to a perms change.
-You can either _upgrade your podman version_ or try adding this `install-hind.sh` CLI option:
+You can either _upgrade your podman version_ or try adding this `install.sh` CLI option:
 ```sh
 --security-opt seccomp=unconfined
 ```